 Friday is usually a bright day of the week.
 Most people ending are their work week and looking forward to having fun on Friday night and the weekend.
 However, for one Friday every year, that day means something else entirely.
 It’s happening again with Black Friday 2020.

-Black Friday has turned into one of the single biggest shopping days in the U.S. and other countries.
+Black Friday has turned into one of the single biggest shopping days in the US and other countries.
 Retailers cut prices to the bone on products like smartphones, tablets, PCs, and other electronics products.
 However, Black Friday meant something different when it first originated many decades ago.

 Not only will we answer the question of what Black Friday is, but of course, we will let you know when Black Friday 2020 is happening — it’s not that far away.
+In fact, you can get Black Friday-style deals a few weeks before the big event right now.

 When is Black Friday 2020?

 You may be wondering when Black Friday 2020 occurs.
 This year, it happens on Friday, November 27, 2020.
-It’s the day after Thanksgiving in the U.S.
+It’s the day after Thanksgiving in the US.

 Myths about Black Friday